27 Jun ‘What is the purpose of the office?’ In-depth insights from leading Facilities Managers

 David Carr from Bouygues E & S UK Limited commented: “FM’s role in cybersecurity is key.
 The biggest risk factor in cybersecurity is people’s behaviour.
-So, first of all, we need to make sure that our people are incredibly conscious of cyber security – which means organising awareness exercises with our people.”
+We need to make sure that our people are incredibly conscious of cyber security.
+Which means organising awareness exercises with our people.”

 Respondent, Andrew Hulbert, Pareto FM also said: “Cybersecurity is something we take incredibly seriously.
 We carry out regular testing on our systems and we employ an external company to try and hack us.
 The first time they did it, they hacked us within about five minutes and turned off all of our Internet.
 We invested in some new hardware and since then we’ve never had any successful attacks.”

-While cybersecurity is often under the remit of IT teams, Facilities Managers play a key supporting role, ensuring that staff are educated and aware of potential threats and are careful not to make themselves or their business vulnerable.
+While cybersecurity is often under the remit of IT teams, Facilities Managers play a key supporting role.
+They ensure that staff are educated and aware of potential threats.
+Staff are also careful not to make themselves or their business vulnerable.
 Here are some key insights from the research:

 - All staff must be trained to be super-conscious of the dangers of careless clicking on hyperlinks.

 - Communication between IT and Facilities Management teams is a crucial cog in the wheel